spencer-shadley/completed-class/13-mvc/1-tuesday/activities/05-BenAndJerrys/README.md

   const icecreams = [
     { name: 'vanilla', price: 10, awesomeness: 3 },
     { name: 'chocolate', price: 4, awesomeness: 8 },
-    { name: 'banana', price: 1, awesomeness: 1 },
+    { name: 'banana', price: 1, awesomeness: 8 },
-    { name: 'greentea', price: 5, awesomeness: 7 },
+    { name: 'green tea', price: 5, awesomeness: 3 },
     { name: 'jawbreakers', price: 6, awesomeness: 2 },
-    { name: 'pistachio', price: 11, awesomeness: 15 }
+    { name: 'pistachio', price: 11, awesomeness: 1 }
   ];
   ```

 - Do not use MySQL for this assignment!
 Use the `icecreams` variable above as your data.
 Add the variable to your `server.js` file.

-- Using handlebars and express, create a route called `/icecream/:name`.
-When the route is hit, it will display the name, price and awesomeness for that specific ice cream.

 - Create an `/icecreams` route.
 It will loop over all the ice creams and display them all to the user.

+# Bonus

+- Use express to create a route called `/icecream/:name`.
+When the route is hit, it will display the name, price and awesomeness for that specific ice cream using handlebars.

+- Make the output look good (add more HTML elements, CSS, etc.)

+- Sort the icecream by awesomeness

+# Hints

+- Remember that handlebars requires a very specific directory structure.
+Refer back to the `04-handlebars` examples as references.